The Kosmosis Approach to Crypto Rug Pull Detection: The Kosmosis Approach to Incremental Knowledge Graph Construction

 \section{The Kosmosis Approach to Incremental Knowledge Graph Construction}

-To incrementally construct a knowledge graph that integrates data in a continuous and periodic way, we propose a multi-stage pipeline, as illustrated in Figure \ref{fig:kosmosis_pipeline}, that consists of three stages: Data ingestion, data processing, and knowledge storage.
-The initial stage, data ingestion, captures the raw data from the primary data sources (blockchain and social media) as well as enrichment data sources (e.\,g., another knowledge base).
-This phase is characterized by its versatility in the frequency of data acquisition: it can be 1) \emph{continuous}, to capture real-time updates from sources such as blockchain nodes, 2) \emph{incremental} for new posts via the X Streaming \ac{api}, 3) \emph{periodic}, to capture new entries in structured data sources like relational databases at regular intervals, or 4) \emph{event-based}, responding to events that are emitted upon new entity additions to the \ac{kg}.
+To incrementally construct a \ac{kg} that integrates data in a continuous and periodic way, we propose a multi-stage pipeline, as illustrated in Figure \ref{fig:kosmosis_pipeline}.
+It originated from a master's thesis \cite{stangl_philipp_2024mt} and consists of three stages: Data ingestion, data processing, and knowledge storage.
+We use italics to emphasize on conceptual aspects and typewriter text for technical operations.

+The initial stage, data ingestion, captures the raw data from the primary data sources (blockchain and social media) as well as enrichment data sources (e.g., another knowledge base).
+This phase is characterized by its versatility in the frequency of data acquisition: it can be 1) \emph{continuous}, to capture real-time updates from sources such as blockchain nodes, 2) \emph{incremental} for new posts via the $\mathbb{X}$ Streaming \ac{api}, 3) \emph{periodic}, to capture new entries in structured data sources like relational databases at regular intervals, or 4) \emph{event-based}, responding to events that are emitted upon new entity additions to the \ac{kg}.

 Following the ingestion stage, the data processing stage is initiated, which is partitioned into distinct workflows tailored to handle each type of ingested data.
 This segmentation allows for specialized processing depending on the structure of the raw data.
 For instance, for text data sources, natural language processing techniques, such as \acl{ner} \cite{li2020survey}, can be used to ensure that the data is accurately interpreted, and contextual relationships are discerned.